 How do you align your resume with a job announcement?-

 Federal jobs offer lucrative salaries and benefits, so carefully align your resume with the job announcement to differentiate yourself from the competition.
-Each announcement will have a detailed description on usajobs.gov, and include specific keywords and qualifications that match the posting.
+Each announcement has a detailed description on usajobs.gov and includes specific keywords and qualifications that match the posting.

 What is the best federal resume format?-